UNStats/covid-19-response/content/statistical-programmes/unece-covid19-platform.md

 The platform is a living resource and will be continuously updated with new material.
 For example, various COVID-19 related issues will be discussed at the Conference of European Statisticians (CES) plenary session on 22-24 June 2020.

-The platform includes links to relevant guidance produced by other international organizations.
+It includes links to relevant guidance produced by other international organizations.
 Under the
 [Related initiatives](https://statswiki.unece.org/pages/viewpage.action?pageId=278039025)
 section, we provide a link to related platforms of our major partners, such as